volatilityfoundation/volatility/README.txt

 Profiles
 --------
 VistaSP0x64              - A Profile for Windows Vista SP0 x64
 VistaSP0x86              - A Profile for Windows Vista SP0 x86
 VistaSP1x64              - A Profile for Windows Vista SP1 x64
 VistaSP1x86              - A Profile for Windows Vista SP1 x86
 VistaSP2x64              - A Profile for Windows Vista SP2 x64
 VistaSP2x86              - A Profile for Windows Vista SP2 x86
 Win10x64                 - A Profile for Windows 10 x64
 Win10x64_1AC738FB        - A Profile for Windows 10 x64 from PDB 1AC738FB
 Win10x64_DD08DD42        - A Profile for Windows 10 x64 from PDB DD08DD42
 Win10x86                 - A Profile for Windows 10 x86
 Win10x86_44B89EEA        - A Profile for Windows 10 x86 from PDB 44B89EEA
 Win10x86_9619274A        - A Profile for Windows 10 x86 from PDB 9619274A
 Win2003SP0x86            - A Profile for Windows 2003 SP0 x86
 Win2003SP1x64            - A Profile for Windows 2003 SP1 x64
 Win2003SP1x86            - A Profile for Windows 2003 SP1 x86
 Win2003SP2x64            - A Profile for Windows 2003 SP2 x64
 Win2003SP2x86            - A Profile for Windows 2003 SP2 x86
 Win2008R2SP0x64          - A Profile for Windows 2008 R2 SP0 x64
 Win2008R2SP1x64          - A Profile for Windows 2008 R2 SP1 x64
+Win2008R2SP1x64_632B36E0 - A Profile for Windows 2008 R2 SP1 x64 from PDB 632B36E0
 Win2008SP1x64            - A Profile for Windows 2008 SP1 x64
 Win2008SP1x86            - A Profile for Windows 2008 SP1 x86
 Win2008SP2x64            - A Profile for Windows 2008 SP2 x64
 Win2008SP2x86            - A Profile for Windows 2008 SP2 x86
 Win2012R2x64             - A Profile for Windows Server 2012 R2 x64
+Win2012R2x64_54B5A1C6    - A Profile for Windows Server 2012 R2 x64 from PDB 54B5A1C6
 Win2012x64               - A Profile for Windows Server 2012 x64
 Win7SP0x64               - A Profile for Windows 7 SP0 x64
 Win7SP0x86               - A Profile for Windows 7 SP0 x86
 Win7SP1x64               - A Profile for Windows 7 SP1 x64
+Win7SP1x64_632B36E0      - A Profile for Windows 7 SP1 x64 from PDB 632B36E0
 Win7SP1x86               - A Profile for Windows 7 SP1 x86
+Win7SP1x86_BBA98F40      - A Profile for Windows 7 SP1 x86 from PDB BBA98F40
 Win81U1x64               - A Profile for Windows 8.1 Update 1 x64
 Win81U1x86               - A Profile for Windows 8.1 Update 1 x86
 Win8SP0x64               - A Profile for Windows 8 x64
 Win8SP0x86               - A Profile for Windows 8 x86
 Win8SP1x64               - A Profile for Windows 8.1 x64
+Win8SP1x64_54B5A1C6      - A Profile for Windows 8.1 x64 from PDB 54B5A1C6
 Win8SP1x86               - A Profile for Windows 8.1 x86
 WinXPSP1x64              - A Profile for Windows XP SP1 x64
 WinXPSP2x64              - A Profile for Windows XP SP2 x64
 WinXPSP2x86              - A Profile for Windows XP SP2 x86
 WinXPSP3x86              - A Profile for Windows XP SP3 x86

 Plugins
 -------